 Preference will be given to senior public officials.
 Senior civil society leaders, managers in international organisations, and others interested in the practicalities of public policy are also encouraged to apply.

-Apply online via the UCT application portal.
+Apply online via the UCT application portal - 2022 applications are open.

 Please keep the following documents nearby as you will be asked to upload these during the application process: